 In the summer, modesty is not my friend.
-I wear a sports bra, shorts, and a lot of sunscreen because I do not need heat being trapped next to my skin.
+I wear a sports bra, shorts, and a lot of sunscreen because I do not need heat being trapped next to my skin with layers.
 I don’t like the feel of sweating into my clothes, and being able to feel a breeze on sweaty skin helps me survive summer runs – it’s a quick cool blast.
+But if you prefer to wear more clothing, look for fabrics that are designed for wicking moisture and keeping you cool.